Market Review: Completed

 The AEMC issued a Terms of Reference to the Panel to update the RERT guidelines.
 The Terms of Reference is available below.

-On 23 May 2019 the Panel published a draft report which sets out the Panel’s proposed changes to the RERT Guidelines and its rationale for those changes.
+On 25 July 2019 the Panel published a final report which sets out the Panel’s proposed changes to the RERT Guidelines and its rationale for those changes.
 This includes:

 - clearer out-of-market provisions